-One of our most prolific areas – our specialist subject, if you like – is factory signage.
+One of our most prolific areas – our specialist subject, if you like – is factory and industrial signage.
 We offer a wide range of signage solutions that will make your factory or warehouse stand out from the crowd, as well as emphasising your brand and building credibility with your target audience.

 Clients often come to us unsure of the factory signage solution they need, and our expert team always point them in the direction of the option that meets their needs.
 With so much knowledge to share, we thought we’d put together a post outlining the factory signage basics – which materials are available, whether there are any restrictions on materials, the longevity of our signs and issues with planning permission and illumination.
 Sit tight; you’re about to become an expert on all things factory signage!

 What different materials are available for my factory signs?

 It’s important that your factory signage can withstand anything the notoriously unpredictable British weather can throw at it.
 It’s going to be out there, emphasising your brand for 24 hours a day, 365 days a year, so it has to be durable, hardwearing and able to retain its vibrancy whatever the weather.